openstack/ironic-specs/specs/liberty/msft-ocs-power-driver.rst

 In order to be able to execute power and management actions on OCS blades, the corresponding interfaces need to be implemented.

-Furthermore, the OCS REST API supports also a serial console interface for individual blades that can be supported in Ironic.
+Furthermore, the OCS REST API also supports a serial console interface for individual blades that can be supported in Ironic.

 Proposed change
 ===============

-The proposed implementation consists in a driver implementation.
+The proposed implementation consists of a driver implementation.
 A client will be provided to abstract the OCS service REST API calls, which in turn can be referenced by the power, management and console interfaces.